+If you have children, you should also consult our full list of attractions with height requirements at Walt Disney World.
 Not everything on this list is a headliner or “E-Ticket” attraction that draws huge crowds.
 We think this is a good thing–popular attractions are popular for a reason, and most people won’t need to be told that they should experience them.
 It’s the other, less-popular attractions that round out a day in the park, and experiencing the “right” less-popular attractions can make or break your day.

 Plus, a day in the Magic Kingdom is about variety, and some lesser-known attractions are also exceptional, just not in a ‘knock-your-socks-off’ way.
 You could spend all day waiting in lines to experience the “Magic Kingdom Mountain Range” multiple times each because they are thrilling, but if all you care about is thrills, you aren’t having a well-rounded experience (and there might be better Orlando theme parks for you that cater more towards thrill seekers, anyway).